 We believe, and County demographic data would suggest, that our unduplicated students, specifically our English Learners, low-income students, and Foster Youth, were disproportionately impacted by COVID-19 and its social, economic, health and family implications.
-Traumainformed and restorative practices can be used effectively as a strategy to build school and classroom community, reconnect students to school, and build a school culture and climate that is supportive and welcoming.
+Trauma-informed and restorative practices can be used effectively as a strategy to build school and classroom community, reconnect students to school, and build a school culture and climate that is supportive and welcoming.
+Additionally, school teams supporting the Bias Incident Reporting System are implemented.
 This programming will be principally directed to unduplicated students.